 A successful peer feedback session requires learners to 'think like a teacher' for each other.
 Each learner will apply the success criteria to another learner’s work, and make value judgements based on these.
 The learner then has to give their partner ideas for how to improve the work.
 In doing this, they will both be increasing their own understanding of what makes a successful piece of work.

 At primary school level, the theory behind AFL is the same, but the tasks might be different, to reflect the different stages of the pupils’ cognitive development.
 For example, learners could use pictures to describe positive and negative aspects of the work.

 Watch the video of learners taking part in a peer feedback session.
 Notice how independently they are working.
-Would this be effective for your learners?
+Would this be effective for your learner?

 Want to know more?